Chocks: Indian Political Dynamics

 Syndicate vs Indicate (1969)

-The rift between Indira Gandhi and the senior Congress leaders, known as the "Syndicate", over economic policy escalated as her nationalisation plans faced strong opposition.
+The rift between Indira Gandhi and the senior Congress leaders, known as the "Syndicate", over economic policy escalated as her nationalization plans faced strong opposition.
 Indira Gandhi did not wish to be a puppet of the Syndicate; instead, she aspired to lead the country independently, free from Syndicate surveillance.
-This tension reached a peak during the 1969 Indian Presidential Election, prompting Indira Gandhi to support the independent candidate V.V.Giri against the Syndicate's candidate Neelam Sanjeeva Reddy.
-Ultimately, V.V.Giri emerged victorious and was sworn in as the fourth President of India.
+This tension reached a peak during the 1969 Indian Presidential Election, prompting Indira Gandhi to support the independent candidate V.V.
+Giri against the Syndicate's candidate Neelam Sanjeeva Reddy.
+Ultimately, V.V.
+Giri emerged victorious and was sworn in as the fourth President of India.

 The division arose from divergent positions taken by the party's organizational sector and Prime Minister Indira Gandhi.
-Subsequently, the split was utilised as an ideological instrument.
-During this conflict, Congress President S. Nijalingappa, representing the Syndicate, expelled Indira Gandhi from the Congress, citing the reason of violating party discipline. sparking the first major post-independence split.
+Subsequently, the split was utilized as an ideological instrument.
+During this conflict, Congress President Nijalingappa, representing the Syndicate, expelled Indira Gandhi from the Congress, citing the reason of violating party discipline. sparking the first major post-independence split.
 The faction led by the Syndicate became the Indian National Congress (Organisation), while Indira Gandhi's faction, also known as the Indicate, transformed into the Indian National Congress (Requisitionists) and adopted the cow symbol.

 Led by Kamaraj, Morarji Desai, and Nijalingappa, the INC(O) claimed to be the true Congress.
 However, the matter was decisively settled in the 1971 General Election, with Indira Gandhi's Indicate winning 352 seats compared to the Syndicate's 16.
 Subsequently, Indira Gandhi's faction was recognized as the official Congress, and thereby INC (R) became INC (I), where 'I' denotes Indira / India.
-The sycophantic slogan "India is Indira and Indira is India", coined by Congress leader D.K.Barooah, gained popularity among her supporters.
+The sycophantic slogan "India is Indira and Indira is India", coined by Congress leader D.K.
+Barooah, gained popularity among her supporters.

 Rajaji's Shift from DMK (1970)